nix-community/nixd/README.md

 Some notable features provided by linking with the Nix library include:

+- Nixpkgs option support, for all option system (NixOS/home-manager/flake-parts).
 - Diagnostics and evaluation that produce identical results as the real Nix command.
 - Shared eval caches (flake, file) with your system's Nix.
 - Native support for cross-file analysis.